Zakaarus/Elden-Ring_Magic-Selector/README.md

 libs from:
-- Rdbo (libmem)
+- Rdbo (libmem) (though this version currently doesn't use it, but it might again in the future)
-- vswarte (elden ring rust crate + I used the special-effect example as a template)
+- chainfailure (elden ring rust crate + I used the special-effect example as a template)